Dezhou: Tourism

 Dezhou's biggest historical attraction is the tomb of Sultan Paduka Pahala of Sulu (Philippines), who died in Dezhou on his return journey from a visit to the Yongle Emperor in 1417.
 The tomb is well preserved and has been declared a national heritage site.
 Descendants of the sultan's Muslim followers still live in Dezhou today, and are classified as the Hui minority.

 One of Dezhou's county Lingxian used to be a big county in China in history, when it was called Pingyuan County.
 Now part of the ancient city wall of Tang Dynasty still exists in the south of the region.
 Before the Three Kingdoms formed, one of the three emperors Liu Bei used to be the chief of the county, together with his fellows Guan Yu and Zhang Fei.
 In addition, it is the hometown of Dongfang Shuo, the most well-known adviser during the reign of Emperor Wu of Han.
 In the Tang Dynasty, a major figure of Chinese calligraphy, Yan Zhenqing, once took office as the administrator of the county.
 Today, a memorial hall for the two historic figures is built in the People's Park of Lingxian, where a lot of materials of Dongfang Shuo and stone inscriptions of Yan Zhenqing are preserved.

 For tourist attractions, there is also a famous temple in Qingyun County.
 It is called Haidao Jinshan Temple, which is one of the biggest centers of Buddhism in Northern China.
 The most attractive scene is the underground aisle where the portrait of the hell is presented using high technology.

 As the filming location for first-line film and television works, Laoling Film Studio has become a new tourist destination after opening to the public, providing an immersive interactive experience that allows tourists to experience the real scenes of film and television dramas.

 Quancheng Oulebao is a large theme park and animal world, while Laoling Shiguang is a cultural park converted from an old factory in the last century, attracting many local and foreign tourists.

+Located at a major transportation crossroads, Dezhou has abundant railway transit and transfer passengers due to several railway lines passing through the city.
+Its connections with the Beijing–Shanghai Railway and Beijing–Shanghai High-Speed Railway attract significant passenger flows.
+The Beijing–Shanghai and Beijing–Taipei Expressways also bring large numbers of highway travelers through Dezhou.